 The term ductwork often refers to a system or network of air ducts (ventilation shafts) used to distribute forced airflow from the heating and cooling systems to the rooms throughout a home or building.
 Sometimes, separate air ducts can connect appliances, such as dryers, directly to the outside.
 Ductwork can come in many configurations, sizes, shapes, and materials, and often requires custom installation by a professional or an experienced DIYer.
-Properly installed ductwork, can increase the efficiency of your heating and cooling systems, and reduce your energy usage and costs.
-Ductwork insulation can also help improve efficiencies and prevent condensation build-up.
+Properly installed units, can increase the efficiency of your heating and cooling systems, and reduce your energy usage and costs.
+Proper insulation can also help improve efficiencies and prevent condensation build-up.

 What Is A Normal Static Pressure In Ductwork?

 Your heating and cooling systems rely on the ductwork throughout your home to deliver a healthy and comfortable airflow.
 Proper installation and maintenance of your air ducts will help ensure they’re working properly.
 But to really be certain you’re getting maximum efficiency, you may need to perform a static pressure test:

 - It’s recommended that you clean your ductwork every few years in order to keep it properly maintained.
 However, unless there is a noticeable problem, your air filters should do most of the work for you.

 - It’s possible to install ductwork yourself but it’s probably a good idea to get a professional to help.
 Properly installed systems can reduce energy waste and help save you money on your bills.
 Additionally, they can make the environment in your home much more comfortable.